moksh5042/User_app/README.md

 ```
 Scan the QR code with the Expo Go app on your mobile device to run the app.

+## Usage
+- Search for routes and drivers
+- View details and book rides

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+MIT